Ajatt-Tools/btstrm/README.md

 ## Acknowledgements

 `btstrm` was inspired by the need for a simple and efficient way to stream torrents from the command line.
-It wouldn't have been possible without the following projects:
+It wouldn't have been possible without the following projects and some codebase from developers:

 - btfs: https://github.com/johang/btfs
 - fzf: https://github.com/junegunn/fzf